 WORDS BY SOPHIE HENDERSON

-From formation to fine jewellery, diamonds are perhaps the most magical thing to come from below the ground.
-Since the first diamond engagement ring was commissioned in 1477, this clear and sparkling gemstone has taken on a rich cultural identity representing beauty, strength and everlasting love.
+From formation to fine jewelry, diamonds are perhaps the most magical thing to come from below the ground.
+Since the first diamond engagement ring was commissioned in 1477, this clear and sparkling gemstone has taken on a rich cultural identity representing beauty, strength, and everlasting love.

 Should you take it off in the shower?
 Wear it to sleep?
-We caught up with some of the world’s most renowned jewellery brands to discuss affordable engagement rings, diamonds by price point and how to clean your diamond jewellery.
+We caught up with some of the world’s most renowned jewelry brands to discuss affordable engagement rings, diamonds by price point, and how to clean your diamond jewelry.
 Read our tips to ensure your precious diamond pieces really do last forever.

-The brand’s instantly recognisable DNA, TAG and LOCK collections include necklaces, chains, earrings and bracelets encrusted with standout pavé diamonds.
-18kt gold pieces are handcrafted in yellow, black and pink gold.
+The brand’s instantly recognizable DNA, TAG, and LOCK collections include necklaces, chains, earrings, and bracelets encrusted with standout pavé diamonds.
+18kt gold pieces are handcrafted in yellow, black, and pink gold.

-Djula was born in the ‘90s from an unbridled ambition to create a Parisian jewellery house that breaks tradition.
+Djula was born in the ‘90s from an unbridled ambition to create a Parisian jewelry house that breaks tradition.
 ‘We work as a fashion house, creating different collections per year, always infusing them with our Glam-Rock spirit.
-Every piece is designed to be stacked, mixed and matched.’
+Every piece is designed to be stacked, mixed, and matched.’

 ‘The starting point of every collection is a balance between observation and art.
 Year after year, collection after collection, we anchor Djula in time and echo pop culture.’

 Known for influencing positive change, De Beers Jewellers aims to shape the way the world experiences diamonds.

 The My First De Beers collection is made up of petite versions of the brand’s classic diamond designs.
 The perfect introduction to ethically sourced natural diamonds, each has been hand-selected for maximum brilliance and beauty, and at a more affordable price point.